ciferresearch/ClioX-mvg-portal/src/components/@shared/VizHub/README.md

 1. **Props-Only Data Flow:** Visualizations render purely from `props.data` (no localStorage injection)
 2. **Store Integration:** Zustand stores manage UI state and word cloud preferences
-3. **Compatibility:** Existing visualization components accept override props for data input
+3. **Compatibility:** Visualization components accept typed data props for input
 4. **Caching:** Intelligent caching prevents unnecessary re-renders
 5. **Persistence Policy:** localStorage is used ONLY for UI preferences of the Word Cloud (e.g., color scheme, font, min frequency, stop/whitelist), and these preferences are namespaced via `preferencesNamespace` to avoid cross-page leakage.
 All business/visualization data is sourced from component props and, at rest, is persisted in IndexedDB (Dexie) with separate object stores per use case (e.g., `textAnalysises`, `cameroonGazettes`).